Macro Scaling Does Not Work For Parameters With Units

 For parameters in Hz or seconds, that is wildly off, e.g. for LFO speed, Decay or Release, or Filter Cutoff.

-For Osc Value that is broken in a different way, see the separate bug on that. → Osc.
-Volume Does not Properly Respond to Macros
+For Osc Value that is broken in a different way, see the separate bug on that. → Inconsistent Response of Osc.
+Volume to Macros, Velocity and Pressure (AT)

 Examples: